-Specifying a preference for oral or poster presentation does not guarantee placement in that area.
+- Specifying a preference between oral and poster does not guarantee placement in that area.
 Final presentation type will be determined by the Program Board.

-Oral technical and poster presenters MUST REGISTER BY June 4, 2015, or the abstract will be withdrawn from the meeting.
+- Continuing this year, every Presenter of an oral or poster abstract MUST register by June 5, 2013 or the abstract will be withdrawn from the meeting.

-Please review the categories and fields below before using the online submission form.
+- It is important that you Review the Categories and fields below before using the online submission form.

 - Proof abstracts to make sure all authors and affiliations were accepted to the online form.

 - "Log Out" to exit when you have completed your submission or edits.

 - A confirmation e-mail is sent to the Presenter once the abstract is submitted online.
 Look for this e-mail to come from email@example.com.
 Check both regular and junk e-mail files incase it is delivered there.